weekplan/www/_drafts/eat-the-frog-how-eating-frogs-for-breakfast-can-help-entrepreneurs-succeed.md

 That's because time equates to money, which is a boon to the ecosystem of companies and institutions trying to make ends meet in a short amount of time.

-# Problems That Entrepreneurs Face
+# The Problem That Many Entrepreneurs Face

 In a world that is now a global village, thanks to the emergence of social networks, many professionals - especially entrepreneurs - deal with a lot of things when it comes to building an empire of their own.